 The Australian startup scene has traditionally been one of the stronger ones, not only in that part of the world but in global terms.
 Atlassian, Canva, Freelancer, 99Designs, and BigCommerce are just some of the companies to come from the Australian startup ecosystem.

-Traditionally, Australia has been a popular destination for many of the world’s brightest minds thanks to the high quality of life and the vicinity of Asian markets.
+Traditionally, Australia has been a popular destination for many of the world’s brightest minds, thanks to the high quality of life and the vicinity of Asian markets.

-Earlier this month, however, Australian Prime Minister Malcolm Turnbull announced that the government will be abolishing Visa 457, a program aimed specifically at skilled immigrants.
+Earlier this month, however, Australian Prime Minister Malcolm Turnbull announced that the government would be abolishing Visa 457, a program aimed specifically at skilled immigrants.
 Today, we will be looking at ways in which the death of Visa 457 and the introduction of two new visa programs will affect the traditionally strong Australian startup scene.